 Price: 5,000 IDR (0.4 USD)

-As one of the iconic temples of Indonesia, Borobudur Temple is an attraction that you do not want to miss.
+As one of the iconic temples and historical places in Indonesia, Borobudur Temple is an attraction that you do not want to miss.
 Situated in Magelang, Borobudur Temple is the largest Buddhist temple on Earth.
 If you watched Java Heat, you may already be familiar with the temple because the shooting also took place at Borobudur Temple.
 Be prepared to be blown away by a collection of more than 2,000 relief panels and over 500 Buddha statues.

 Borobudur Temple Half Day Private Tour